 Where you live, your income, race, or language ability should not determine how healthy and safe you are.
 But tragically in our communities, health and well-being varies significantly according to who you are and where you live.
-People across Washington who are suffering worst from pollution—often low-income people, communities of color, and linguistically-isolated people —pay with their well-being and shortened lives.
+People across Washington who are suffering worst from pollution—often people with lower incomes, communities of color, Indigenous peoples, and linguistically isolated folks—pay with their well-being and shortened lives.

 Complete this form to endorse the HEAL Act of 2021 and join our campaign listserv for email updates.
 Your participation is meaningful and strengthens our campaign to allow everyone in Washington to live in a healthy and safe environment no matter who they are, what language they speak, or how much money they have.
 Thank you!